cansik/ios-depth-recorder/README.md

-# ios-depth-recorder
+# iOS Depth Recorder
-A simple depth image recorder for ios.
+A simple depth image recorder for iOS.